 Non-Ionizing Radiation Safety

-The Non-Ionizing Radiation (NIR) Safety Program is designed to help protect employees, students and the general public from the harmful effects of non-ionizing radiation.
+The Non-Ionizing Radiation Safety Program is designed to help protect University personnel, students and the general public from the harmful effects of non-ionizing radiation.

-Non-ionizing radiation (NIR) refers to electromagnetic radiation that does not have sufficient energy to ionize (remove electrons from) atoms or molecules.
-Instead the energy is converted to heat, and depending on the exposure time and the energy concentration of the radiation, it can lead to burns.
-Therefore, those working with non-ionizing radiation must take precautions to ensure they are not exposed to excessive levels of NIR.
+Non-ionizing radiation refers to electromagnetic radiation that does not have sufficient energy to ionize (remove electrons from) atoms or molecules.
+Instead, the energy is converted to heat, which can lead to burns, depending on the exposure time and the energy concentration of the radiation.
+Therefore, those working with non-ionizing radiation must take precautions to ensure they are not exposed to excessive levels.

 What You Need to Know